jeremiahkellick/jk_repo/README.md

 ### Configuring jk_build

+`jk_build` supports one flag, `-O`, to enable optimizations.
+Other changes to compilation options should be accomplished by editing the jk_build source and rebuilding.

 If you'd like to use a different compiler or change the compilation options, edit the main function at the bottom of `jk_src/jk_build/jk_build.c`.
 It simply builds up a list of command line arguments, so if you know how you'd run the compiler from the command line, it should be straightfoward to